jose-ibanez/CocoaPodsExample/README.md

 The `sudo` prefix may not be necessary, depending on your system.
 This may take a while as it downloads the required Ruby packages to your machine.

+*NOTE: CocoaPods version 0.9.0 may require a newer version of Ruby than comes installed with Lion.
+I'll update this guide when I have more information.*

 ###Build and Run

 You should be able to open `CocoaPodsExample.xcodeproj` and build and run in the simulator or on a device immediately.
 It's a basic application that doesn't really do anything besides display a picture.
 We're going to modify it so people can share a link to the example project to Twitter of Facebook.